NORLA Selected Title

 You Can Call Me Jan

 Disturbing, page turning psychological thriller.
+And on the Norwegian Bestsellerlist.

 Few know who Ida Hansen really is.
 On the surface, she’s a dedicated psychiatric nurse for young adults in Trondheim.
 When a patient suddenly goes missing, Ida discovers an old toy bunny that links the disappearance to her own past.
 A past she doesn’t remember.
 Through hypnosis, Ida attempts to unearth repressed memories, hoping to find the missing girl.
 But can Ida trust her memories?
 Can she trust anyone around her at all?